-Vehicle Permit Cost
+Student Vehicle Permit Cost

 Permit parking is enforced on all District property:

-One-day Parking Permit
+One-day Parking Permit for Guests

 A one-day parking permit costs $2 and is valid for the date and time issued.
 Parking permit dispensers are located at each student parking lot and at the Grossmont College parking structure.

 All vehicles utilizing disabled parking must have a Department of Motor Vehicle-issued placard or DP or DV plates.
 Applications for placards/plates are available at the Department of Motor Vehicles.
 Beginning January 1, 2017 all disabled occupied vehicles must also display a campus parking permit.
 Permits may be purchased through WebAdvisor.

 All vendors are required to have a parking permit.
 Vendor permits are available through the CAPS office with 48 hours notice.
 Permission to drive and park on interior campus pathways are granted on a case by case basis and CAPS must be notified in advance.
 Citations will be written on vehicles found parked on pedestrian or emergency pathways.

 Typical parking citations issued for violating parking regulations include but are not limited to:

 Parking citations vary between $45 to $500 per violation and can be paid or appealed online by visiting www.paymycite.com/gcccd.
 If the citation is not paid within 21 days, the fine will increase by $75.
 After 45 days, the citation will be reported to the state Department of Motor Vehicles, which will not renew your registration until the fine is paid.

 All disputed fines are individually reviewed by a non-biased representative in the Campus and Parking Services office.
 You will be notified on the outcome of your appeal for a parking citation.